Skip to main content

 TR-49 was developed by inkle Ltd.

 TR-49 has received mostly positive reviews from players and mostly positive reviews from critics.
-Most players liked this game for its story but disliked it for its replayability.
+Most players liked TR-49 for its story but disliked it for its replayability.

 TR-49 is a single player game.

-Similar games include The Roottrees are Dead, No Case Should Remain Unsolved, The Séance of Blake Manor, Her Story, The Case of the Golden Idol and others.
+Similar games include The Roottrees are Dead, No Case Should Remain Unsolved, Her Story, The Case of the Golden Idol, Lorelei and the Laser Eyes and others.